 'This technique has achieved a like-for-like, near 100% reproduction of the patient’s own anatomy.
 You just can’t ask for better than that.'

 School of Engineering, Deakin University

-‘It’s the little things, like wanting to wear sunnies at the beach,’ Dr Mohammed explains and says the ear is purely cosmetic, but no less important to her wellbeing.
-‘Society puts expectations on our aesthetic appearance and this in large part determines not only our confidence, but how we interact with others and our quality of life,’ he adds.
+The ear is purely cosmetic, but no less important to Colleen’s wellbeing, Dr Mohammed explains.
+‘Society puts expectations on our aesthetic appearance and this in large part determines not only our confidence, but how we interact with others and our quality of life.’

 Using prosthetic limbs to restore a person’s holistic sense of self is a growing field combining artistic ability and technology.
 In Colleen’s case, a team worked for four weeks with seven different colour palettes to achieve a strikingly lifelike appearance.
 They then attached the ear to tiny titanium rods implanted in her skull.
 She had only one request for her new ear: that it was pierced, so she could wear a full set of earrings again for the first time in 55 years.

 Despite the complexities involved, the turnaround on Colleen’s new ear was fast.
 Dr Mohammed said his team worked closely with The Royal Melbourne Hospital for six to eight months.
 But the actual printing of the ear took one day.
 The speed of creation, combined with 3D printing’s amazing ability to capture fine detail, means this technology can build life-like structures far more accurately than humans can.

 ‘It changes the way you look in the mirror,’ Dr Mohammed says.
 ‘You come to appreciate the complexity and the colour of the things we take for granted.’